Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 # Extracting Helper Functions Pt.
 1

 ## Goals
-Our goal for this lesson is to refactor code that converts a `Book` to a `Dictionary` into a reusable helper function `to_dict` in the model's class
+Our goal for this lesson is to refactor code that converts a `Book` model into a `Dictionary` to a reusable helper function named `to_dict` in the model's class.

 To do this we will:
 - Plan our refactor by